toncho11/microwindows/Readme.md

 Actual code development is done in branches.
 Main branch is https://github.com/toncho11/microwindows/tree/start_menu

-Image used in the screenshot was marked as "free".
-The image is used only for demonstration purposes of nxjpeg.
+Image used in the screenshot was marked as "free to use" and downloaded from [Pexels](https://www.pexels.com/fr-fr/photo/photographie-en-niveaux-de-gris-d-une-femme-se-frottant-le-cou-1778821/).
+The image is used only for technical demonstration purposes of nxjpeg.
+It is in low resolution, low color and no commercial use is intended.